Joaopmoliveira/CuranSDK/README.md

 ## API Reference

-Curan finaly has a [website](https://human-robotics-lab.github.io/CuranWeb/) where you can follow our tutorials on how to use the SDK we developed at the surgical robotics lab
+Curan finaly has a [website](https://human-robotics-lab.github.io/CuranWeb/) where you can follow our tutorials on how to use the SDK we developed at the surgical robotics lab.

 ## Contributions